Why Your Managers Are Failing Gen Z

 The Training Gap Crisis

-If you’re in HR yourself, and have seen managers come to you for support and guidance on this topic, the idea of (understandable) manager ignorance on this topic will already resonate.
-There’s quantifiable data here too: 34% of workers don't know what neurodiversity means (CIPD & Uptimize report 2024), and Uptimize has found that more than half of managers entering its training programs feel concerned about the topic and anxious to change that.
+If you are in HR and have seen managers come to you for support and guidance on this topic, the idea of manager ignorance will already resonate.
+There is quantifiable data here too.
+Thirty-four percent of workers do not know what neurodiversity means (CIPD & Uptimize report 2024), and Uptimize has found that more than half of managers entering its training programs feel anxious and unprepared.

 Manager Ignorance is Creating Conflict